Today is the birthday of poet Anne Sexton.

 “[Sexton’s poems] raise the never-solved problem of what literature really is, where you draw the line between art and documentary.”

-My father saw her read her poetry in Cambridge, Massachusetts when he was in college.
-Her poetry readings were more like underground rock shows, with handmade posters, and an electric buzz of excitement running through the mostly-young crowd.
-They weren’t poetry readings, they were events.
+My father went to see her read her poetry in Cambridge, Massachusetts when he was in college.
+A Sexton poetry reading was more like an underground rock show, with handmade posters, and an electric buzz of excitement running through the mostly-young crowd.
+They weren’t poetry readings, really, they were events.
 Anne Sexton was gorgeous, and she would dress the part.
-When my dad saw her, she wore a bright red dress, slinked her legs around each other (so many of the photos of her have her twining those legs about), and chain-smoked.
-My dad said she was great, really exciting, he remembers it well.
+When my dad saw her, she wore a bright red dress, slinked her legs around each other (so many photos of her show her twining those beautiful legs about), and chain-smoked.
+My dad said she was great, a really exciting presence.

 Anne Sexton said:

 “I’m hunting for the truth.
 It might be a kind of poetic truth, and not just a factual one, because behind everything that happens to you, there is another truth, a secret life.”